 The ACC has developed a new format for our language classes.
 Rather than class levels in the past, we have categorized each class into two types:

 Basic: Basic language skills, survival phrases, and introduction to culture (this replaces our beginners class)

 Tutorial: Intermediate to advanced language tutorial and conversation (this replaces our intermediate/advanced classes and allows for more flexibility)

 To register for free, please come to your first class 10 minutes early to complete the orange student registration form.
 Email email@example.com with any questions.

 Check back after the fall semester begins for the list of classes.

 Peer Support Service

-The ACC offers a free mentoring service to IU students led by peer mentors from a variety of academic disciplines.
-These student peer mentors provide advice, support, attention, and kindness to students who would like some guidance with cultural adjustment, campus life, and schoolwork.
+The ACC offers free English tutoring and mentoring service to IU students, led by peer volunteers.
+These student peer mentors provide advice, support, and kindness to students who would like some guidance with cultural adjustment, campus life and schoolwork.
 These one-on-one meetings may also be an opportunity to practice conversational English and meet new friends.
-Walk-ins are welcome, and no appointments are needed.
+Walk-ins are welcome and no appointments are needed.

 Responding to Incidents of Casual and Everyday Racism